Okinawa Development Finance Corporation: History

-As of March 2015, the ODFC has lent out ¥ 946.3 billion and ¥ 4.2 billion in loans and investments respectively, 211 employees and 6 Offices.
+As of March 2015, the ODFC has lent out ¥946.3 billion and ¥4.2 billion in loans and investments respectively, 211 employees and 6 Offices.

-Ownership
+Jurisdiction

-ODFC is wholly owned by the Government of Japan through the Ministry of Finance.
+ODFC is subject to the supervision of the Prime Minister and the Minister of Finance under the law.

 Governance

 The Okinawa Development Finance Corporation is governed by six person board of directors.
-The board consists of Chairman, a Vice Chairman, three directors and an auditor.
-The Chairman and auditor are appointed by the Minister of Finance while the Vice Chairman and directors are appointed by the chairman but approved by the minister.
+The board consists of chairman, a vice chairman, three directors and an auditor.
+The chairman and auditor are appointed by the prime minister and minister of finance while the vice chairman and directors are appointed by the chairman but approved by the ministers.